salacika/DE1SQL/SQL1/README.md

 #### Deleting a database

-Execute twice:
+Execute twice

 `DROP SCHEMA firstdb;`

 `Note` second time you will get and error because the db is already deleted with the first one.

-Try this instead:
+Try this instead

 `DROP SCHEMA IF EXISTS firstdb`

-Lets recreate the db again:
+Lets recreate the db again

 ```
 CREATE SCHEMA firstdb;